 "You knew that if you said the wrong thing or went in the wrong door or drank out of the wrong water fountain, any of those things could lead to your death," says James Anderson, an historian at the University of Illinois at Urbana-Champaign.
 Julian knew this firsthand: When he was 12, he came across a lynched body hanging from a tree.

 Julian's parents, and Julian himself at a young age, understood that the way out from beneath this smothering blanket of oppression lay through education.
-Many whites of the day felt that African-Americans only needed enough schooling to become field hands; those few "uppity" blacks who did insist on getting college or graduate degrees should only doctor, teach, or preach to other blacks.
+Many whites of the day felt that African Americans only needed enough schooling to become field hands; those few "uppity" Black people who did insist on getting college or graduate degrees should only doctor, teach, or preach to other Blacks.

 Julian had broader ideas.
-With no high school to attend, he did two years at a teacher training school for African-Americans before, providentially, gaining admittance into predominantly white DePauw University in Indiana.
+With no high school to attend, he did two years at a teacher training school for African Americans before, providentially, gaining admittance into predominantly white DePauw University in Indiana.
 Drastically behind his fellow freshmen academically, Julian went on to graduate Phi Beta Kappa and first in his class four years later.
-Exhibit A of determination.

 A topsy-turvy career

 On his return from Vienna that fall things looked more promising for Julian than ever.
 He returned to Howard University, the country's leading African American university, where he'd taught before going to Vienna.
 He was made full professor and chairman of the chemistry department, and he set out to create a center for chemical research.
 He was now America's foremost Black chemist.

 But Julian got caught up in university politics, and for reasons that, again, remain somewhat obscure, he was forced to resign.
 He returned to his alma mater, DePauw, as a researcher, soon unable even to teach.
 His career lay in a shambles.